Check out our Treasurer's Tips to learn how to avoid or overcome financial woes.

 Always inform your attorney of any changes to the status of your taxes.
 You pay your attorney a lot of money to help ensure your financial stability.
 As such, you should keep your attorney aware of all developments regarding your taxes so that he or she can assist you to his or her maximum capacity.

-If the Treasurer has filed a proof of claim for delinquent taxes in your bankruptcy case and you have remained current with all taxes you have incurred since filing for bankruptcy, you can call the bankruptcy coordinator at (614) 525-3432 and ask to set-up a bankruptcy pre-payment plan to pay your upcoming current taxes by monthly escrow payments.
+If the Treasurer has filed a proof of claim for delinquent taxes in your bankruptcy case and you have remained current with all taxes you have incurred since filing for bankruptcy, you can call the bankruptcy coordinator at (614) 525-3438 and ask to set-up a bankruptcy pre-payment plan to pay your upcoming current taxes by monthly escrow payments.
 Doing so will enable you to make a monthly payment for your current taxes, rather than having to pay the large lump sum twice a year.
-For example, if your property taxes are $1,000 per half and $2,000 per year, your first half monthly payment would equal $142.86 per month (payments for each of the months from July through January), and your second half monthly payment would equal $200.00 per month (payments for each month from February through June).
-So long as you remain current with your payments on a bankruptcy pre-payment plan, you will receive a new set of monthly payment coupons shortly after each normal tax due date (January 20 for the first half and June 20 for the second half) has passed.

-If you have any questions at all regarding your bankruptcy case and your property taxes, please call the bankruptcy coordinator at (614) 525-3432 or e-mail firstname.lastname@example.org.
+If you have any questions at all regarding your bankruptcy case and your property taxes, please call the Delinquent Tax Division at (614) 525-3438 or e-mail firstname.lastname@example.org.